 2020 is finally over, yet we are still in the middle of a pandemic, continued restrictions, ever-changing mandates, and regulations.
 So what’s new for business owners?
-Restaurants are still closed for indoor dining, but some entertainment venues are operating at limited capacity.
+Restaurants, entertainment venues, and other businesses are slowly seeing a transition to increased capacity.
+Vaccines are rolling out.
 There is new interim guidance for athletics from the MDHHS to review if you are in the sports business.
-Perhaps most importantly, the federal Families First Coronavirus Response Act (“FFCRA”) expired on December 31, 2020 and has not been extended or renewed.
+Remember that the the federal Families First Coronavirus Response Act (“FFCRA”) expired on December 31, 2020 and has not been extended or renewed.
 Recall that the FFCRA required paid medical leave, paid child care leave, and offered extended FMLA benefits – including to employees who would not normally qualify for FMLA.
 While these benefits are no longer mandatory, employers who continue to offer paid sick time for COVID-related reasons, as well as extended FMLA benefits will continue to be eligible for a tax credit to compensate them for benefits offered through March 31, 2021.

 From a Michigan law perspective, make sure that you are familiar with the the Michigan COVID-19 Response and Reopening Liability Act, which gives retroactive immunity from tort liability to businesses that have been following the various COVID-19 laws and regulations.
 Additionally, know your obligations under the new COVID-19 Employment Rights Act, MCL 419.401 et seq., which formally protects employees from COVID-related retaliation and imposes a mandatory quarantine period for employees of at least 10 days from the onset of symptoms, even if they test negative.

 I am continuing to update my guide to give business owners some direction in this time of uncertainty.
 I generally recommend that business owners stay the course and continue doing what they have been doing with respect to COVID safety and employee treatment.
 You should maintain the same protocols for your customers and employees because OSHA and the Michigan Department of Health have the statutory authority to issue (and have issued) many of the same safety protocols that were previously enacted through executive orders.
-If you are concerned that your existing protocols are too stringent or otherwise have compliance concerns, retain an attorney to advise you.
+If you are unsure about your current protocols or otherwise have compliance concerns, retain an attorney to advise you.

 Further, even if you are not concerned about government agencies, there is always civil liability.
 The new Michigan anti-retaliation law imposes retroactive liability to March 1, 2020, and the tort liability shield only applies to businesses who follow current government regulations.